Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 April 2025 10.40.23 UTC
+- WIB: Minggu, 20 April 2025 11.29.29 UTC
-- WITA: Minggu, 20 April 2025 11.40.23 UTC
+- WITA: Minggu, 20 April 2025 12.29.29 UTC
-- WIT: Minggu, 20 April 2025 12.40.23 UTC
+- WIT: Minggu, 20 April 2025 13.29.29 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology